bgermann/cforms2/readme.txt

 = I upgraded and lost my widgets.
 What can I do? =

-Beginning with 14.6.10 Wordpress 2.8 Widget API is used for cforms widgets.
+Beginning with 14.6.10 WordPress 2.8 Widget API is used for cforms widgets.
 You have to recreate your widgets.
 You can find your old settings in debug output on the Global Settings Admin menu.
 Just search for widgets with your browser's search.